-In order to choose your electricity retailer and become a Rimfire Energy customer, you must have an eligible “smart meter” or remote-read interval meter installed at your premises.
+In order to choose your electricity retailer and become a Rimfire Energy customer, you must have an eligible “smart meter” or a remotely-read interval meter installed at your premises.

-We will consider you to be an small business customer if your premises are used for operating a business and has annual electricity usage of less than 750 MWh p.a..
+We will consider you to be a small business customer if your premises are used for operating a business and has annual electricity usage of less than 750 MWh p.a.

 Indicatively, this means that if your current bills are more than $18k per month, then you will probably fit into the category of a large business customer.

 You can find further details at our Large Business Customers page.

 We will consider you to be a residential customer if your premises are used for domestic purposes and has an annual electricity usage of less than 160 MWh p.a.

 This does not include hostels, motels, guest houses, caravan parks, or premises wherein a caretaker resides, which are otherwise used for non-residential purposes.

 You can find further details at our Residential Customers page.